Garlic Herb Bubble Loaf Recipe

 - 1. In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).

-- 2. When cycle is completed, turn dough onto a lightly floured surface.
-Cover and let rest for 15 minutes.
-Divide dough into 36 pieces.
-Shape each piece into a ball.
-In a shallow bowl, combine butter, garlic and herbs.
+- 2. When cycle is completed, divide dough into 36 pieces.
+Shape each into a ball.
+In a bowl, combine butter, garlic and herbs.
 Dip each ball in mixture; place in an ungreased 9-in. x 5-in. loaf pan.
 Cover and let rise in a warm place until doubled, about 45 minutes.